-While choosing the right payment gateway, the first thing you need to look for is PCI-Compliance and SSL certification.
-These certifications make your website fully secure for any kind of transactions.
+When choosing the right payment gateway, the first thing you need to look for is PCI-Compliance and a SSL certification.
+These certifications make your website fully secure for any kind of transaction.
 Furthermore, you can consider using integrated payment gateways.
 The biggest advantage of this is that customers never have to leave your store to input payment information and submit orders — it’s a smooth, seamless experience.

-To make most of its features, you have to install WordPress properly and follow certain steps.
-You need a good hosting, a relevant domain name, and a powerful plugin called WooCommerce.
-Inside the online store, you need to add your products with a detailed description, use an interactive theme, and incorporate a safe and sound payment gateway.
+To make most of your WordPress eCommerce store, you have to install WordPress properly and follow certain steps.
+First, choose web hosting suitable for your needs, a relevant domain name, and a powerful eCommerce plugin..
+Then, go ahead and add your products with a detailed description, use an interactive theme, and incorporate a safe and sound payment gateway.

 Author bio: Smith Willas is a freelance writer, blogger, and digital media journalist.
 He has a management degree in Supply Chain & Operations Management and Marketing and boasts a wide-ranging background in digital media.

 Our WordPress development company will build a WordPress eCommerce solution for your existing offline shop or brand new online store.
 We will identify the target audience and provide an appealing solution based on your customers’ behavior preferences and the latest design tendencies.